cristiancfm/webdeck-player/README.md

 5. Inside your theme folder, open the `webdeck-player.css` file and modify it to your liking.
 You can also change the fonts and the images. **Do not rename any image.** Their paths are used in the `script.js` file.
 The `about.txt` file is for adding a description about the theme and your name.

 ## About
 Created by Chris.
 Licensed under the MIT License.
+Some components of the software such as fonts were created by others.
+In these cases, attribution was given for their work.